wix-incubator/wix-cli-docs/guides/example/page_functionality_wix_sdk.md

-# Wix SDK
+# Wix React SDKs

 In the Business Buddy app, on the **Products** page, users can choose a product from the site's Wix Store.

-To work with the Wix apps on a user's site, we use the [Wix SDK](https://dev.wix.com/api/sdk/sdk-setup:-wix-apps/set-up-the-wix-sdk).
+To work with the Wix apps on a user's site, we use the [Wix Dashboard React SDK](https://dev.wix.com/docs/sdk/api-reference/dashboard-react/introduction) and the [Wix React SDK](https://dev.wix.com/docs/sdk/api-reference/sdk-react/setup).
+We already showed how to set up your page components with the Dashboard React SDK in [the previous section](https://dev.wix.com/docs/build-apps/developer-tools/cli/example-app-walkthrough/page-design).
+In this section, we'll use the React SDK to retrieve site data to display in the app.

 ## Permissions

-Before getting started making calls to the SDK, you need to request the proper [permissions](../framework/working_with_wix_apis.md#api-permissions).
+Before getting started making calls with the SDK, you need to request the proper [permissions](../framework/working_with_wix_apis.md#api-permissions).

 You can find out which permissions your app needs by checking the API reference for the functions your call.
 Our app queries store products, so it needs the **Read Products** permission.